pkrusche/tmux-mem-cpu/README.rst

                tmux-mem-cpu
 ====================================================
 ----------------------------------------------------
-CPU and RAM monitor for use with tmux_ on Linux
+CPU and RAM monitor for use with tmux_
 ----------------------------------------------------